Kaedras/libbsarchpp/README.md

 - Linux specific:
     - You may get ENOSPC (No space left on device) if you leave the work directory at the default value and your distro uses tmpfs for temporary files.
-    - To improve performance you should consider setting the work directory to tmpfs for improved performance (10GiB recommended if running tests for Skyrim and later titles, 20GiB for Starfield) by running ``sudo mount -t tmpfs -o size=20g tmpfs <path>``.
+    - To improve performance, you should consider setting the work directory to tmpfs for improved performance (10GiB recommended if running tests for Skyrim and later titles, 20GiB for Starfield) by running ``sudo mount -t tmpfs -o size=20g tmpfs <path>``.
 There does not seem to be a tmpfs equivalent for Windows.